 After all this traveling, we had worked up an appetite, so we stopped for lunch at Berghaus, the onsite cafeteria.
 I enjoyed a creamy soup that was just as beautiful to look at as it was to eat, with two flavors side by side in the same bowl.

-My friend Angie and I added one extra day to our itinerary to explore the charming city of Basel.
-Good thing we had not planned more than one day because Basel is one most expensive places I have been.
-Our hotel reservation did include a city pass that included free public transportation throughout the town.
-This came in handy for us since we really did not have an agenda, so we opted to take the tram exploring the city.
+My friend Angie and I added one extra day to our itinerary to explore Basel’s charming city.
+Good thing we had not planned for more than one day because Basel is one most expensive places I have been.
+Our hotel reservation included a city pass for free public transportation throughout the town, which came in handy for sightseeing.

 Basel is located in the northwestern point of Switzerland and also bordered by both France and Germany.
 It is a city split by the curvy Rhine River.
 The touristy side is Grossbasel, which is the medieval Old Town made up of stately buildings and cobblestone streets.
 The ultimate tourist part of town is Marktplatz, home to the red sandstone Rathaus, or Town Hall.
 Marktplatz is an enormous Renaissance palace, hand painted featuring a gorgeous clock, and is on the tram route.

 My favorite part of Basel was the gorgeous Mittlere Brücke and Schifflände 13th century bridge.
 The bridge is decorated with proud flags waving across the entire waterway and was the first bridge across the Rhine River.
 It is located in the town of Kleinbasel and takes you from Lake Constance to the North Sea.